Lectures: Wednesday, 12:20, S5 (Pavel Ježek)

 ),new

-without the name of the type in context where it makes sense (parameter, declaration) - Fields vs. properties in types,
+without type name in the context where it is obvious (parameter, declaration) - Fields vs. properties in types,

 readonly